Share this guide:

 How much does learner driver insurance cost?

 Car insurance is more expensive for younger drivers as they are statistically more likely to be involved in a road accident, and a worse accident, than older drivers.
 Around 20% of all road accidents involve a driver between 17 and 25.

 However, car insurance for learner drivers is much lower than insurance for young drivers who have just passed their driving test.
 This is because the policies require you to name an experienced driver on the policy.
 The actual costs of the insurance policy will depend on a number of factors, such as the vehicle type, the security and safety of the vehicle, and the area where the vehicle is stored.

 How can I reduce my insurance as a learner driver?

 Whilst looking for a learner insurance policy consider the following advice in order to reduce the cost of your cover:

 - Become a named driver – as mentioned above, it is generally cheaper to be a named driver on someone else's insurance than it is to take out your own insurance policy.

-- Consider a black box – insurers often offer a black box policy to learner drivers.
-A black box will be fitted to your car which sends your policy provider information about your driving.
+- Consider a black box – insurers will often offer a black box insurance policy to learner drivers.
+A black box will be fitted to your car which sends your insurance provider information about your driving.
 If you driving safely and sensibly you will be rewarded by cheaper premiums.